a walking tour by Carol Mendel

 , in honor of the America's Cup yacht races held in the Pacific Ocean off San Diego in 1988, 1992, and 1995.

 Leaving the pier, walk a few yards farther, and then go around to the right on Shelter Island Drive.
-Shelter Island Drive is lined with small shops that sell and repair yachts.
-Stop at the edge of a marine repair yard to see the boats in dry dock for repairs, and go into some of the sales offices to look at the new yachts.
+Shelter Island Drive is lined with small shops that sell marine products and services to the boating community.
+Stop at the edge of a marine repair yard to see the boats in dry dock for repairs.

 On the left side of the road you will find the weighing station of The Marlin Club.
 The marlin season runs from late July to early November.
 During these months the scales are put to heavy use when the marlin boats come back to port with their catches in the late afternoon.
 A good-sized marlin weighs 150 pounds and, including its sword, is six to seven feet long.